rehierl/node-tree-outliner/3-basic-design/3-5-3-sectioning-nodes.md

 From the definition of section states/events:

 * Associating sectioning nodes with their own section can be seen to be in conflict with the open event of a section.
 That is, because nodes would have to be associated before a section can truly count as being open.
   However, a section is guaranteed to exist by the time its sectioning node is being entered.

+From the definition of inner sections:

+* Not associating sectioning nodes with their own sections guarantees that the section hierarchy is acyclic.
+That is, because a section never is a subsection to itself.
+Which is because a parent section always has more content nodes than any of its inner sections.

 <!-- ======================================================================= -->
 ## sectioning nodes